jnozzi/cocoadev.com/markdown/LinkingAuxiliaryExecutablesToEmbeddedFramework.md

 **Cocoa Helper Application**

 This case is a little more difficult because a helper application has an executable path that is independent of another Cocoa application's executable path.
 One way around this is to setup the helper app's target as a stand alone application.
 This means that the embedded framework will be copied into the helper app's "Frameworks" folder.
 Test the helper app independently.
-Test the helper app as a resource of another application (e.g. test launching the app using General/NSTask, General/NSWorkspace and/or the command open).
+Test the helper app as a resource of another application (e.g. test launching the app using NSTask, NSWorkspace and/or the command open).
 Once it's time to package both apps for distribution, delete the "Frameworks" folders of any helper app that contains redundant copies of the embedded framework and create symbolic links to the "Frameworks" folder of the main application.

 cd path/to/the/contents/directory/of/helper/app/that/is/now/a/resource/of/the/main/app